F1rst-Unicorn/stocks/server/ROADMAP.md

 * 00021 : DONE : Clean up codebase

 ## Version 1.1
+* 00022 : NEW  : Close DB connections after usage or reuse it
 * 00006 : NEW  : Image support for Food
 * 00010 : NEW  : Edit eat-by date
 * 00007 : NEW  : Remember maximum items per food to emit warnings based on thresholds